ballerina-platform/ballerina-distribution/examples/rabbitmq-client-secure-connection/rabbitmq_client_secure_connection.md

 # RabbitMQ client - SSL/TLS

-The RabbitMQ broker can be configured to use SSL for secure traffic encryption and as a secure alternative to basic username/password for client authentication.
+The RabbitMQ broker can be configured to use SSL/TLS for secure traffic encryption.
 In this example, the underlying connection of the client is secured with TLS/SSL.
-A secured `rabbitmq:Client` can be created by using the default host and port or custom configurations and providing the TLS/SSL details using the `rabbitmq:SecureSocket` record.
+A secured RabbitMQ client is created by passing the host and port of the broker and providing the TLS/SSL details using the `rabbitmq:SecureSocket` record.
+Use it to connect to a RabbitMQ server which has SSL/TLS enabled.

 ::: code rabbitmq_client_secure_connection.bal :::